-In more than 15 years of experience (I qualified in 2002), I have worked in various specialised positions with companion animals.
+In more than 20 years of experience, I have worked in various specialised positions with companion animals.
 I was initially interested in surgery, then focused on critical care, then pain management.
 From this experience, I have gathered the many skills you need to look after the animal as a whole.
 Indeed, veterinary knowledge and skills are essential to rehabilitate an animal.
-But I believe that complementary therapies such as physiotherapy are also an integral part of that process.
+But I believe that complementary therapies such as physiotherapy and acupuncture are also an integral part of that process.

 I want to do the best for your pet, because they deserve it.

 Since September 2021, Grace has joined the Vet & Physio team.